icppWorld/icgpt/README.md

 make initialize-llama-cpp-charles-42m-local # This sets max tokens & "primes" the model.
 Always run this after deploy.

-dfx deploy internet_identity # REQUIRED: it installs II dfx deploy canister_frontend # REQUIRED: it creates src/declarations
+dfx deploy internet_identity # REQUIRED: it installs II dfx deploy canister_frontend # REQUIRED: redeploy each time backend candid interface is modified.
-                             #           used by webpack.config.js
+                             #           it creates src/declarations used by webpack.config.js

 # Note: you can stop the local network with
 dfx stop